Melissa Gallegos: U.S. national team

+Legacy

+In 2017, Gallegos was named one of the 12 greatest quarterbacks in women's football history by Neal Rozendaal, author of The Women’s Football Encyclopedia.
+In 2021, she was named the first-team quarterback on the San Diego Women’s Football All-Decade Team for the 2010s by San Diego Football Network.

+Gallegos was enshrined in the inaugural class of the Women’s Football Hall of Fame in 2018.

 Personal life

 Gallegos co-owned the San Diego Surge with her partner, Christina Carrillo, who played on the offensive line.
 Carrillo's mother, Rose Gonzalez of Billings, Montana, died on July 11, 2011, during the team's WFA playoff run, after which the Surge wore red rose stickers on their helmets to honor who they called their "biggest supporter" in a press release.

 When Gallegos and Carrillo chose to have a baby, it was decided that Carrillo would get pregnant so that Gallegos could continue playing for the Surge in 2012.
 Carrillo gave birth to their son, Brayden, that June, and even returned to the playing field in time to help the team win the championship game.
 "That was our deal at the beginning of this season," said Gallegos.
 "She said, 'If I carry this baby for you, you have to win a championship.'
 And with this team, we did it."
 The pair then missed the 2013 season to raise their newborn son, with Gallegos saying she "felt it was the right time to step away and spend time with him".
 Ahead of her 2015 season with the Surge, she said: "He's now really understanding the fact that I play football.
 I cherish that huge smile on his face when he sees me all suited up with a helmet on.
 I look forward to him watching me this season."

 Gallegos lived in Eastlake, Chula Vista, as of 2010.
 The following year, she was described as running a print shop in Chula Vista.